-Angina occurs when the blood supply feeding the heart muscle becomes limited due to narrowed, damaged, or blocked arteries.
+Angina occurs when the heart muscle is not properly supplied with oxygenated blood due to narrowed, damaged or blocked arteries in the heart.
 When the heart works harder and needs more blood (e.g., when you run for a bus or shovel snow), it cannot get enough blood.
 This causes pain or discomfort in the chest, which may spread to the neck, jaw, shoulders, and arms.
 Angina pain typically doesn't last long and goes away if the person rests and takes their prescribed medication.